ISISDataPolicy/policy/data_policy.md

 # ISIS Data Policy

-The ISIS data policy lays out the guarantees ISIS provides, and the requirements for users of the facilities, pertaining to the curation, access, ownership, use and storage of data collected at ISIS.
+The ISIS data policy lays out the guarantees ISIS provides along with requirements for users of the facility pertaining to the curation, access, ownership, use and storage of data collected at ISIS.

-The policy applies to anyone using ISIS facilities to produce experimental data, except as part of 'commercial-in-confidence' access to ISIS.
+The policy applies to anyone using ISIS to produce experimental data, except as part of 'commercial-in-confidence' access to ISIS.
 Commercial users must instead come to an agreement about how their data is to be handled with ISIS before running their experiment.

 ISIS is committed to the principles of FAIR data in order to support research, and the advancement of knowledge and technology.
 We release data in common, easily accessible formats under a permissive Creative Commons license, along with detailed metadata in a variety of human and machine readable formats.